mealaud/mealaud.github.io/content/axioms/on-the-worth-of-my-word.md

 That must change.
 {{%nl%}}{{%nl%}}

-I must truly value my word, my promises, my speech, and my acts following directly from speech.
+I must truly value my promises and act to corroborate this fact-to-be.
 {{%nl%}}{{%nl%}}

-What is life but a promise to oneself to live?
+Moreover, what is life but a promise to oneself to live?
+And I must live.
-{{%nl%}}{{%nl%}}

-I will live.